 One of the most popular attractions in Reston is the Water Mine Family Swimmin' Hole water park, located just east of town near the Roer's Safari in Lax Fairfax Park.
-The Water Mine features water slides, flumes, sprays, showers, and a lazy river and is open during the summer starting Memorial Day weekend every year.
+The Water Mine features water slides, flumes, sprays, showers, and a lazy river, all open from Memorial Day weekend through the summer.

 Adjacent to the water park, Lake Fairfax Park features a 20-acre lake with a carousel, picnic areas, campgrounds, athletic fields, and a marina that offers pedal boat and canoe rentals.
 Both are operated by the Park Authority of Fairfax County.